afratetlay/memory_game/README.md

 <img src="images/wireframes/cards.jpeg" alt="Screenshot" >
 </div><br>

-10. **Turns counter**
+4. **Turns counter**
     - I have added a feature whenever the user click on a card, there is a counter which counts it.

-12. **Win modals**
+5. **Win modals**
-    - When the user has completed the game a modal will appear,
+    - When the user has completed the game a modal will appear, with the time it took them to complete and an option to play again.

 <div align="center">
 <img src="images/wireframes/success.jpeg" alt="Screenshot" >
 </div>

-13. **Footer tab**
-    - A small tab is displayed at the bottom of the website that when clicked pulls up a short footer with developer information on.

-### Features Left to Implement

-1. **Improvements to the parental check modal**

-In the future more functionality can be added to the parental check modal to:
-    - Randomize the math question and active number to click to prove you are an adult.
-    - if the incorrect answer is given the math question/answer is randomised again.
-    - If the incorrect choice is made 5 times in a row then the modal closes.

-2. **Additional difficulty level**
-    - Add level "insane" for older kids to try.
-    - This would only be possible on mobiles if converted into a mobile app, as the full screen would be needed to make enough room for all the cards.

-3. **Conversion to a mobile App**
-    - If this project were to become commercial the current card pictures would have to be changed to ones commissioned specifically for it, rather than using Disney images.

-## Technologies Used
+## Technologies and Code Used

 - This project uses HTML, CSS and JavaScript programming languages.
 - [JQuery](https://jquery.com)